Tulsa King: Filming

 Many interior scenes for the first season were filmed at Prairie Surf Studios in Oklahoma City, which also housed production offices.

 Principal photography occurred over six months in Oklahoma City, Tulsa and Bethany, concluding on August 31, 2022.
 Some filming occurred at Tulsa International Airport on March 29, 2022.
 Additional locations used in Tulsa include Center of the Universe and the Mayo Hotel.
 Other scenes were filmed on-location in Brooklyn, New York.
 The series interior scenes and production offices were housed at Prairie Surf Studios.
 Additional photography wrapped by October.
 Filming in Oklahoma boosted the state's economy by an estimated $56 million.

 It was later reported the show's second season would not be filmed in Oklahoma due to costs, and complaints from the cast and crew, who did not like the extreme temperatures there.
 Filming on the second season occurred in the Atlanta, Georgia, suburb Norcross, using Eagle Rock Studios for sound stages.
 Filming began on April 1, 2024, and was scheduled to run until July 31.
 Some filming also took place in Gainesville, Georgia.
 Jelly Roll's scenes were filmed in April while he was touring for his latest studio album Beautifully Broken and was in the area.
 Stallone improvised lines for this scene which featured Jelly Roll performing a rendition of his song "I Am Not Okay".
 A second unit filmed b-roll scenes in Tulsa in mid-June 2024.
 Filming for the second season wrapped on August 2.

 Filming for the third season began in March 2025, with production taking place in Atlanta and Oklahoma.
 The first episode was directed by Jim McKay.
 Filming wrapped on July 2, 2025.

-Filming for the fourth season began in November 2025.
+Shortly before filming for the fourth season began, 26 crew members were abruptly fired.
+Among these were stunt coordinator Freddie Poole, who was also Stallone's stunt double, and had been for the fourteen years prior.
+He was instead offered a role as Stallone's photo double, but turned it down.
+Another person stated that they only found out they would not be returning when they became aware that a job listing had been posted for the position they still believed they held, and that their replacement would be paid more a day than they had previously been compensated.
+Some of those fired had been also instructed to leave their equipment on-set after production on season three had concluded, and then were only informed of the decision a week prior just a few days before production began.
+Filming ultimately began on November 4, 2025.